Kitchen Storage & Organization

 This FoodSaver jar sealer allows vacuum packaging in wide mouth jars.
 It's ideal for liquids and fragile foods, or for storage of dry goods such as brown sugar, spices, dried fruit and flour.

-Great for sealing sauces, jams, liquids, and dry goods
+Great for liquids, sauces, fragile foods and dry goods

 |Average Customer Rating: